 One of the leading causes of poor cash flow in legal practices is unpaid bills.
+Unpaid bills can be an issue for many people, which is why payday loans from Zebra are so popular among many.
 A paper by the Center for the Study of the Legal Profession at Georgetown Law shows that lawyers don’t collect 16% of what they earn, and a big part of that is because the law firms simply don’t try.
 They make half-hearted efforts to collect and then write it off as a bad debt.

 It’s understandable.
 Attorneys often build rapport with their clients and don’t want to come off as heartless and mercenary.
 Well, you are a mercenary.
 You practice law because people pay you, and when a client doesn’t pay you, that client is taking advantage of your relationship.
 That doesn’t mean you have to be rude or unfeeling.
 Often a gentle reminder of an aging account is all a client needs.
 If the client is having financial trouble, you can talk about a payment plan or even forgiving part of the bill.
 After all collecting 50% of your bill is better than collecting 0%.
 The smallest effort to collect on unpaid balances can have an enormous positive effect on your firm’s cash flow.

 CosmoLex law practice management software offers one-click billing and late payment reminders that make it easy for your law practice to notify clients of their obligations.
 The innovative dashboard gives a one-screen overview that lets you find lost sources of income so you know where to focus your attention to boost cash flow.
 To learn more about using CosmoLex for your legal billing, visit our Legal Billing Software feature page.